EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation

-Usually, robots working in human environments have used navigation algorithms where all obstacles are considered of similar relevance, including people. \cite{bera2019emotionally} a have studied the effects of comfort space of humans from a psychology perspective and showed that comfort space varies based on the emotion of humans.
-To avoid discomforting humans, social robots must consider them special entities, evaluating the people’s level of comfort with respect to the route of the robot.
-The navigation model of \cite{bera2019emotionally, narayanan2020proxemo} uses the predicted emotions and use a constant multiplier to maintain proper comfort space with the humans while planning the robot path.
+Usually, robots working in pedestrian environments have used navigation algorithms where all obstacles are considered of similar relevance, including people. \cite{bera2019emotionally} a have studied the effects of comfort space of pedestrians from a psychological perspective and showed that comfort space varies based on the emotion of pedestrians.
+To avoid discomforting pedestrians, social robots must consider unique entities, evaluating the people’s level of comfort with respect to the route of the robot.
+The navigation model of \cite{bera2019emotionally, narayanan2020proxemo} uses the predicted emotions and uses a constant multiplier to maintain proper comfort space with the pedestrians while planning the robot path.

-Vega et al \cite{VEGA201972} proposed a human-aware navigation strategy based on space affordances.
-The method is built upon the use of an adaptive spatial density function that efficiently cluster groups of people according to their spatial arrangement.
-The paper \cite{li2020facial} discusses deals with how an agent should learn the behavior from reward provided by a live human trainer rather than from the usual pre-coded reward function in a reinforcement learning framework.
-With designed CNN-RNN model, our analysis shows that telling trainers to use facial expressions and competition can improve the accuracies for estimating positive and negative feedback using facial expressions.
+Vega et al. \cite{VEGA201972} proposed a pedestrian-aware navigation strategy based on space affordances.
+The method is built upon using an adaptive spatial density function that efficiently clusters groups of people according to their spatial arrangement.
+The paper \cite{li2020facial} discusses how an agent should learn the behavior from a reward provided by a live human trainer rather than the usual pre-coded reward function in a reinforcement learning framework.
+With the designed CNN-RNN model, our analysis shows that telling trainers to use facial expressions and competition can improve accuracy for estimating positive and negative feedback using facial expressions.

-All these methods consider emotion as a constant metric for formulating proxemic constraints and do not adapt the navigation strategy with the change in the emotion of humans.
+All these methods consider emotion as a constant metric for formulating proxemic constraints and do not adapt the navigation strategy to the change in the emotion of pedestrians.